siobhanpmahoney/ruby-state-machine/README.md

 Using the `raw_status` attribute and the method that matches the action argument, the article state will be operated on accordingly.
 After the state is operated on, a string representing its current state will be returned.

 If the respective class does not have a method that aligns with the supplied action, an error will be raised.

 Additional article methods include:
-* @article#get_options: returns array of possible actions available given an @article's current state
+* `@article#get_options`: returns array of possible actions available given an @article's current state
-* @article#status: returns string representing current state
+* `@article#status`: returns string representing current state